HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise3/exercise3-student-instructions.md

 #### Step 2b - Add a description to the each of the topic channels to hone the discussion to your interests
  - [How to change a channel description](#how-to-change-a-channel-description)
- - Add a brief description that will help clarify the aspects of the channel's topic/title you want to discuss
-   - For example, if you named the channel `#neuroscience` but know that you are mostly interested in stuff related to vision and human movement, you might add a description like:
-   - > `In this channel, we will specifically be discussing the parts of neuroscience that are most related to vision and human movement`
+1. Change the channel description to provide the bot with context about what you plan to discuss in this channel
+    1. The Channel Topic should be written as if you were giving instructions to a person (or person-like-object) about what to expect about  conversations in this channel
+        1.  i.e. for a channel called `oculomotor-control`, the description might be:
+            -   "In this channel, the student will talk to you about concepts, research, and methods related to oculomotor control and eye movements, with a particular focus on the neural bases of eye movements and tools for measuring eye movements in real-world settings"
      - NOTE:
        - The bot will already be able to see the channel name
        - Less is more!
 This description will be automatically added to the prompt of each /chat that happens in that channel, so you don't want to say TOO much
          - Better to be terse with it, and then add details in the /chat itself

+---

 ### Step 3 - High level chat with the bot